-Exploring the World of Marine Science - Junior SPARK
+Exploring the World of Marine Science

-By the end of this course students will be able to: use scientific instruments, explain 5 functions of a salt marsh, identify species throughout the rocky shore, sandy beach, and salt marsh, understand how biotic/abiotic factors affect where organisms live, identify invasive species, conduct shoreline surveys, describe what water quality is and how it affects life in and around Narragansett Bay, explain eutrophication and its affect on water quality, name the two types of plankton and why they’re important, identify plankton species, understand topographical maps, explain the concept of a watershed, and describe how human land development affects Narragansett Bay.
+Students will, throughout the course, learn about the 5 functions of a salt marsh, identify species throughout the rocky shore, sandy beach, and salt marsh, understand how biotic/abiotic factors affect where organisms live, identify invasive species, conduct shoreline surveys, describe what water quality is and how it affects life in and around Narragansett Bay, explain eutrophication and its affect on water quality, name the two types of plankton and why they’re important, identify plankton species, understand topographical maps, explain the concept of a watershed, and describe how human land development affects Narragansett Bay.